-Hi there!
-Originally from Seattle, WA, I’ve been living and working on the Gulf Coast for the past three years and thoroughly enjoy working in the biodiverse waters of the Gulf of Mexico.
-I completed my BS at the University of California, Davis, and am currently a master’s student through the University of South Alabama while working in the marine fisheries ecology lab at the MSU Coastal Research and Extension Center.
+Hello!
+Originally from Seattle, WA, I’ve been living and working on the Gulf Coast for the past five years and thoroughly enjoy working in the biodiverse waters of the Gulf of Mexico.
+I grew up exploring the tide pools of the West Coast and being fascinated by the mysteries of the marine world.
+I’ve been lucky enough to expand on my passion with my education: I completed my BS in Biological Sciences at the University of California, Davis, and my MS in Marine Sciences through the University of South Alabama.